OSGeo/gdal/doc/source/programs/gdaldem.rst

 .. option:: -s <scale>

+    Ratio of vertical units to horizontal units.
+If the horizontal unit of the source DEM is degrees (e.g Lat/Long WGS84 projection), you can use scale=111120 if the vertical units are meters (or scale=370400 if they are in feet).

+    Starting with GDAL 3.11, if none of :option:`-scale`, :option:`-xscale` and :option:`-yscale` are specified, and the CRS is a geographic or projected CRS, :program:`gdaldem` will automatically determine the appropriate ratio from the units of the CRS, as well as the potential value of the units of the raster band (as returned by :cpp:func:`GDALRasterBand::GetUnitsType`, if it is metre, foot international or US survey foot).
+Note that for geographic CRS, the result for source datasets at high latitudes may be incorrect, and prior reprojection to a polar projection might be needed.

+    The effect of this option is the same as specifying :option:`-xscale` and :option:`-yscale` with the same value as :option:`-scale`.
+    :option:`-scale` is mutually exclusive with :option:`-xscale` and :option:`-yscale`

+.. option:: -xscale <scale>

+    .. versionadded:: 3.11

+    Ratio of vertical units to horizontal X axis units.
+If the horizontal unit of the source DEM is degrees (e.g Lat/Long WGS84 projection), you can use scale=111120 if the vertical units are meters (or scale=370400 if they are in feet).

+    Starting with GDAL 3.11, if none of :option:`-scale`, :option:`-xscale` and :option:`-yscale` are specified, and the CRS is a geographic or projected CRS, :program:`gdaldem` will automatically determine the appropriate ratio from the units of the CRS, as well as the potential value of the units of the raster band (as returned by :cpp:func:`GDALRasterBand::GetUnitsType`, if it is metre, foot international or US survey foot).
+Note that for geographic CRS, the result for source datasets at high latitudes may be incorrect, and prior reprojection to a polar projection might be needed.

+    If :option:`-xscale` is specified, :option:`-yscale` must also be specified.

+.. option:: -yscale <scale>

+    .. versionadded:: 3.11

-    Ratio of vertical units to horizontal.
+    Ratio of vertical units to horizontal Y axis units.
 If the horizontal unit of the source DEM is degrees (e.g Lat/Long WGS84 projection), you can use scale=111120 if the vertical units are meters (or scale=370400 if they are in feet)

+    Starting with GDAL 3.11, if none of :option:`-scale`, :option:`-xscale` and :option:`-yscale` are specified, and the CRS is a geographic or projected CRS, :program:`gdaldem` will automatically determine the appropriate ratio from the units of the CRS, as well as the potential value of the units of the raster band (as returned by :cpp:func:`GDALRasterBand::GetUnitsType`, if it is metre, foot international or US survey foot).
+Note that for geographic CRS, the result for source datasets at high latitudes may be incorrect, and prior reprojection to a polar projection might be needed.

+    If :option:`-yscale` is specified, :option:`-xscale` must also be specified.

 .. option:: -az <azimuth>